Why Copy from One Google Drive to Another?

 Solution 1.
 Download and Upload

 Based on the needs above, one common way that most users will think about is to download and upload.

-1. Sign in the source account first, download target files from cloud storage to local storage.
+1. Sign in the source account first, and download target files from cloud storage to local storage.

-2. Then sign in the target account and upload these files from local device to destination cloud drive account.
+2. Then sign in to the target account and upload these files from the local device to the destination cloud drive account.

 Solution 2.
 “Share” + “Make a copy”